-Yu-Gi-Oh!
-5Ds: For quite a few people, the change in Aki's character was too abrupt, most of it within the space of one or two episodes rather than being more evenly spread out.
-To clarify: The only thing the former Aki and the recent Aki have in common are their physical attributes.
+For quite a few people, the change in Aki's character was too abrupt, most of it within the space of one or two episodes rather than being more evenly spread out.
+This was not made better by the Dub skipping episodes and playing them out-of-order which resulted in this feeling.

 This occurred in Tytania, and it happened to, of all people, Estrades- the man turns from a calm, devious schemer who was perfectly fine being ordered about by his brother Ajman to a wild, rabid, hateful person who despised his sibling with every fiber of his being.
 To top it off, his derailment is combined with a severe case of a mixture of the Idiot Ball and Too Dumb to Live when he offs himself by shooting himself after tumbling down a flight of stairs.

-Dumas from Kiba starts off as the strong, quiet champion of Tempura/Templer, then makes a shocking Face-Heel Turn and would have lead Jimoto's invaders to overtake Tempura had not Zed's Spirit gone on a rampage and stopped them.
+Dumas from Kiba starts off as the strong, quiet champion of Tempura/Templer, then makes a shocking FaceHeel Turn and would have lead Jimoto's invaders to overtake Tempura had not Zed's Spirit gone on a rampage and stopped them.
 The really interesting part was that Duma's reasons for this were pretty reasonable: because of his family history, he basically wanted to shape his own destiny.
-However, after those events, he became a regular psychotic baddie whose sole purpose in life was betraying Tempura in ever way possible and becoming royalty.
+However, after Zeds Spirit rejected him, which took a toll on his sanity, he became a regular psychotic baddie whose sole purpose in life was betraying Tempura in every way possible and becoming royalty.

-In mid-Sinnoh, Ambipom was literally Put on a Bus, for incredibly contrived reasons that made no sense given the Pokemon's previously established character.
-From the beginning Aipom/Ambipom was shown to love Contests, which eventually led to it getting traded to Dawn, the Contest Coordinator of the group.
-DP 124 has the characters participating in Pokemon Ping Pong, and Ambipom suddenly decides to leave her trainer and the Contests she loved so much to go off with a complete stranger and train for an activity she didn't even know existed before the previous episode.
-Many fans are not happy.
+In mid-Sinnoh, Ambipom is literally Put on a Bus for incredibly contrived reasons that make no sense given the Pokemon's previously established character.
+From the beginning Aipom/Ambipom was shown to love Contests, which eventually led to her getting traded to Dawn, the Contest Coordinator of the group.
+DP124 has the characters participating in Pokemon Ping Pong, and Ambipom suddenly decides to leave her trainer and the Contests she loved so much to go off with a complete stranger and train for an activity she didn't even know existed before the previous episode.

 Gundam AGE gives us Zeheart Galette.
-For most of the show he's a Worthy Opponent who makes a point of remembering his fallen comrades and subordinates and fights for every Vagan to return to the "Eden" that is Earth.
+For most of the show he's a Noble Demon who makes a point of remembering his fallen comrades and subordinates and fights for every Vagan to return to the "Eden" that is Earth.
 After Ezelcant reveals his true, Social Darwinist agenda—the one that had him killing his own citizens—Zeheart devotes himself to it after about thirty seconds of hesitation.
 By the end, he's willing to throw away the lives of his most loyal aides for the sake of a diversion and wipe out multiple Mooks into the bargain.
-Perhaps it's the failure to reconcile these two wildly different characterizations that leads to his subsequent Villainous Breakdown.
+The OVA Memories of Edenexplained this when he admits he objected to Ezelcant's true plan, but went through with it since those who died under his command would have done so for nothing otherwise.
+It's implied his failure to reconcile these two mindsets led to his subsequent Villainous Breakdown.

-Baka to Test to Shoukanjuu did this to poor Mizuki Himeji.
+Baka and Test: Summon the Beasts did this to poor Mizuki Himeji.
 In the first season she was a nice, sweet girl, with one scene hinting at yandere-ishHidden Depths but mostly as an one-off gag and nothing serious.
-Come the OVA and second season, she's basically a clone of the the much-ruder Minami (Who herself suffered flanderization and became much worse than she was) only with longer hair and bigger breasts.
-Thankfully, the last episodes seems to bring her back to rails, while also smoothing over Minami a little.
+Come the OVA and second season, she's basically reduced to that half the time.
+Thankfully, the last episodes seems to bring her back to rails.

 Kanade and Usami are both getting hit by this on Mayo Chiki!.
 Kanade is going from a sexually dominant, but playful and overall nice girl to a jerkasstroll that has no problem on causing property damage and intimidating others with her Battle Butler.
 Usami went from a nice tsundere to a generic angry tsundere, overlapping with Character Exaggeration.
 Kanade eventually gets better, Usami.... is Demoted to Extra so nobody knows.